Larsvanderlaan/causalGLM-depreciated-/README.md

 4. That's it!
 Feel free to customize the machine-learning routines available using the "learning_method" argument.
 Built in options are: auto-HAL, glm, glmnet, gam, earth (MARS), CV-autotuned-xgboost.
 Cross-fitting is performed automatically.
 If you want to make your own learner, use the sl3_Learner argument and the tlverse/sl3 package.

 ## Is this like double-machine-learning?
 Yes, but with additional properties.
-TMLE is a substitution and maximum-likelihood estimator and therefore respects all constraints of the statistical model and listens to the data.
+TMLE is a substitution and maximum-likelihood estimator and therefore respects all constraints of the statistical model and listens to the data as much as possible.
 This can lead to substantially improved finite-sample performance especially in real-world settings with model misspecification and positivity/imbalance issues (Porter et al., 2012).

 We support sample-splitting/cross-fitting through the tlverse/sl3 machine-learning pipeline which can be passed into all the implemented methods to specify machine-learning algorithms.
 (By default robust machine-learning is performed so user specification is not necessary).